elastic/integrations/packages/aws/docs/ec2.md

 ## Logs reference

-The `ec2` dataset is specifically for EC2 logs stored in AWS CloudWatch.
+The `ec2` data stream is specifically for EC2 logs stored in AWS CloudWatch.
 Export logs from log groups to Amazon S3 bucket which has SQS notification setup already.

-With this dataset, EC2 logs will be parsed into fields like  `ip_address` and `process.name`.
-For logs from other services, please use `cloudwatch` dataset.
+With this data stream, EC2 logs will be parsed into fields like  `ip_address` and `process.name`.
+For logs from other services, please use `cloudwatch` integration.

 **Exported fields**